nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Edits a note to a person : `note`

+Edits a note to an existing person in the address book.

+Format: `note INDEX NOTE`

+* Edits the note of the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+*  `note 1 This is a note` Edits the note of the 1st person to be `This is a note`.

 ### Locating persons by name: `find`